NadeeraM/node-rest-api/README.md

 Then start application using `npm start`.

+Can automate deployment by writing scrips to copy artifacts to the application server using ssh.

 ### Risks associated with your application/deployment (answers to the question)

-1. Apis are exposed and not secure, anyone can access.
-So Authentication and authorisation should enabled.
+1. APIs are exposed but not secured, anyone can access.
+So Authentication and authorisation should be enabled.
-   Can use OpenID Connect(JWT) and OAuth2 for authentication and authorisation.
+   Can use OpenID Connect(JWT) and OAuth2.

+2. Should use Https instead of http.
+Ths will enable encrypted and secure communication over network.

+3. Can add application logging and monitoring to support application maintenance.

+4. Should avoid malicious data injection through APIs to access unauthorised data.

+5. Adding resource limitations when possible to prevent Dos attacks.

+6. proper configuration of http headers to make secure connections.
+(Like adding CORS origin whitelists)

-2. Application dependent libraries can have vulnerabilities.
+7. Application dependent libraries can have vulnerabilities.
 So have to check dependency vulnerabilities before deployment.
+   Can use OWASP related plugin for this.

-3. When copy artifact to application server should use ssh in order to securely deploy artifact.
+8. When copy artifact to application server should use ssh in order to securely deploy artifact.